Talc: Uses

 Talc is used in many industries, including paper making, plastic, paint and coatings (e.g. for metal casting molds), rubber, food, electric cable, pharmaceuticals, cosmetics, and ceramics.
 A coarse grayish-green high-talc rock is soapstone or steatite, used for stoves, sinks, electrical switchboards, etc. It is often used for surfaces of laboratory table tops and electrical switchboards because of its resistance to heat, electricity, and acids.

 In finely ground form, talc finds use as a cosmetic (talcum powder), as a lubricant, and as a filler in paper manufacture.
 It is used to coat the insides of inner tubes and rubber gloves during manufacture to keep the surfaces from sticking.
 Talcum powder, with heavy refinement, has been used in baby powder, an astringent powder used to prevent diaper rash (nappy rash).
 The American Academy of Pediatrics recommends that parents avoid using baby powder because it poses a risk of respiratory problems, including breathing trouble and serious lung damage if inhaled.
 The small size of the particles makes it difficult to keep them out of the air while applying the powder.
 Zinc oxide-based ointments are a much safer alternative.

 Soapstone (massive talc) is often used as a marker for welding or metalworking.

 Talc is also used as food additive or in pharmaceutical products as a glidant.
 In medicine, talc is used as a pleurodesis agent to prevent recurrent pleural effusion or pneumothorax.
 In the European Union, the additive number is E553b.
 Talc may be used in the processing of white rice as a buffing agent in the polishing stage.

-Due to its low shear strength, talc is one of the oldest known solid lubricants.
-Also, limited use is made of talc as a friction-reducing additive in lubricating oils.
+Because of its low shear strength, talc is one of the oldest known solid lubricants.
+It also has some limited use as a friction-reducing additive in lubricating oils.

 Talc is widely used in the ceramics industry in both bodies and glazes.
 In low-fire art-ware bodies, it imparts whiteness and increases thermal expansion to resist crazing.
 In stonewares, small percentages of talc are used to flux the body and therefore improve strength and vitrification.
 It is a source of MgO flux in high-temperature glazes (to control melting temperature).
 It is also employed as a matting agent in earthenware glazes and can be used to produce magnesia mattes at high temperatures.